Dornoch Light Railway: Locomotives

 Locomotives used on the Dornoch branch needed to have a light axle loading, and they operated both passenger trains and pick-up freight.
 They were based at Helmsdale, where the running maintenance was carried out; there was a small shed at Dornoch for overnight stabling.

-After nationalisation three Highland Railway 0-4-4 Highland Railway W Class tank locomotives were retained for service on the branch: no. 55051 and 55053, formerly no. 25 and 45.
+After nationalisation two Highland Railway 0-4-4 Highland Railway W Class tank locomotives were retained for service on the branch: no. 55051 and 55053, formerly no. 25 and 45.
 55051 was withdrawn in the summer of 1956, but 55053 was overhauled and continued in service.
 However early in 1957 its leading axle broke while it was hauling a mixed train on the branch.
 No-one was injured but this was the end of 55053, and an 0-6-0 pannier tank locomotive, no. 1646, was drafted in from the Western Region to take over.
 A second engine of the 1600 Class, no. 1649, was sent to Helmsdale in July 1958.

 A British Railways 2MT Mogul no. 78052 saw occasional work on the line between February 1957 and September 1958.